 How to develop a procurement strategy

 Now that you’ve reviewed the framework, it’s time to dig into each area of your procurement strategy.
 In doing so, you’ll reduce the risk of errors, save money, improve efficiencies, uncover or anticipate disruptions, and remain compliant.
-The eight key elements of an effective procurement strategy include:
+The eight key elements of an effective purchasing strategy include:

 Step 1: Analyze expenditure